Jacqueb-1337/vday-game/README.md

-# VDay Game
+# Willowmere

-A 2D game with 3D movement capabilities, similar to Stardew Valley's top-down perspective, built with Three.js and NW.js.
+A magical 2D game with 3D movement capabilities, similar to Stardew Valley's top-down perspective, built with Three.js and NW.js.
+Explore the enchanting world of Willowmere, collect fireflies, and discover its secrets.

 ## 🚀 Quick Start